Religious Naturalism

 What is religious naturalism?

-Religious naturalism (RN) is a view, including attitudes and beliefs, that combines a science-based understanding of what seems possible and real with appreciation of goals, concerns, and feelings that are parts of religion.
-It understands the origins and nature of ourselves and our world in ways that are grounded in the core narrative of evolution.
-It examines ways of being spiritual that do not include belief in a God that may actively alter the course of natural events.
-More detailed descriptions are provided at:
+Religious naturalism (RN) is a framework for religious orientation that combines a science-grounded (naturalist) understanding of what seems possible and real with interest in and perspectives for responding to types questions, concerns, values, goals, and feelings that are parts of religious traditions.
+It shows ways of being spiritual that do not include belief in a personal God that may actively cause specific events.

 What do religious naturalists do?